avalentino/bpack/docs/features.rst

   - **ba** backend based on bitarray_ (only included for benchmarking purposes)
   - **bs** backend based on bitstruct_

-* support for signed integer types
+* support for signed/unsigned integer types
 * support for :class:`enum.Enum` types
+* support for (mutable/immutable) sequence types, i.e. fields with
+  multiple (homogeneous) items
 * both bit and byte order can be specified by the user
 * comprehensive test suite